 I couldn’t handle the idea of my carelessness ruining something that brought enjoyment to such nice people, or that I had hurt something that had done nothing but protect me.
 I also flashed back to a few-years-prior incident in which I was the bearer of similar bad news and it shook me for quite some time; In a moment of un-clarity, the emotional gravity of conveying the information managed to outweigh the right-minded notion to do so.

 I went to a friend’s house and waited.
 He wasn’t home, but I had a key, so I just sat there sobbing.
 My parents knew where I was going, so I knew that shortly there would be a call telling me what had happened.
-When it came I lied to them and said that I had seen Bear as I was leaving the house but had no idea that I had hit him.
+When it came I lied to them and said that I had seen Bear as I was leaving the house but had no idea I had hit him.
 They told me Mr. Capanna had taken him to the vet, but that it didn’t look good.
 Bear died, and I believe that day when I was 17 was the last time I ever felt like a good person.

 My parents didn’t push me on the particulars of the situation, though I partially wish they would have.
 I have always thought they had an inkling that I had blacked out, but just never mentioned it.
 After it was all over, I went and apologized to Mr. Capanna; He was very gracious in accepting it, but there was very little contact between us after.
 I did everything I could to help them whenever I was at my parent’s house- shovel, pick things up, etc., but no amount of trivial yard chores could ever un-do how I felt about what happened, and even more so the cowardly manner in which I handled it.

-I’m sitting here crying a little bit as I re-writing this, and at this point it was a LONG time ago; I’ve had some pretty fucked up things happen that have played big parts in defining my character, but this may be the only one that I did completely to myself, and am 100% to blame for the outcome.
+I’m sitting here crying a little bit as I re-visit this, and at this point it was a LONG time ago; I’ve had some pretty fucked up things happen that have played big parts in defining my character, but this may be the only one that I did completely to myself, and am 100% to blame for the outcome.

 I’ve thought about this situation thoroughly and often… It serves as a reminder that there is never an excuse to be careless or selfish when such actions have even the slightest potential to damage someone else.
 I hurt that old man because I was so caught up in anger and haste that I was paying no attention to anything else.